Steve-Kirby/Steve-Kirby.github.io/Coursework-Highlights.md

 </div>
 <div class="row">
 	<div class="col-xs-6">
-		<h3>Graph</h3>
+		<h3>Data Analysis Graph</h3>
 		<p>Another aspect of this dissertation I enjoyed was the data analysis of testing performance of the simulation with different detail or tesselation levels, amount of textures being rendered etc.</p>
-		<p>This is an example graph produced in Excel by using the fps, x and y position of the 'camera' to see if how much of the model was on the screen affected the render times/fps.</p>
+		<p>This is just one example of the graphs I produced in Excel, this particular graph using the fps, x and y position of the 'camera' to see how much the render times/fps were effected by how much of the model was showing on the screen.</p>
 	</div>
 	<div class="col-xs-6">
 		<img class="enlarge" src="/DissertationGraph.png" style="max-width:90%" max-height="350">